teasit/magic-formula-tyre-tool/README.md

 ## Requirements

-- MATLAB Base (tested with R2021a)
+- MATLAB Base
 - Optimization Toolbox (for fitting)
 - Signal Processing Toolbox (for raw measurement import)
+- Parallel Computing Toolbox (if `parfor` is to be used while fitting)

 ## Installation